Last updated

 Unlock your iPhone by contacting your carrier to ensure it’s been unlocked on their end.
 If your device runs iOS 14 or newer, you can confirm if your device is unlocked in Settings > General > About > Carrier Lock.
 Look for “No SIM restrictions” to confirm that you can activate a SIM card from a different carrier.

 This is a lot of tech to understand, but you're not alone.
-Your best option is to simply call your cell phone carrier for help or walk into a store and ask them to do the work for you.
+Your easiest option is to simply call your cell phone carrier for help or walk into a store and ask them to do the work for you.
 Your carrier may also require the:

 • Name of the account holder